Resource Pools

 , orturbine-api

-- Existing pools cannot be renamed.
-Modifying the pool name within your
+- Existing pools can't be renamed.

-. - As mentioned above, some services such as Keycloak have their own pools which can be updated, but not created or deleted.
-This means if you remove any configuration related to one of these pools, it will not delete the pool but instead return it to its default settings.
+If you remove any configuration related to one of these pools, it will not delete the pool but instead return it to its default settings.

-Delete Pools
+Delete pools

-Delete Pools in the UI
+Delete pools in the UI

-Delete Pools with the API
+Delete pools with the API

 You can use your ingest pools based on which endpoint you send your streaming data to.